databricks/bundle-examples/knowledge_base/write_from_job_to_volume/README.md

 Run `databricks bundle deploy` to deploy the job.

-Run `databricks bundle run top_ten_trips` to run the job and store the results in UC volume.
+Run `databricks bundle run hello_world_job` to run the job and store the results in UC volume.